 - Network with fellow pharmacy residents and practicing clinicians through professional membership and conferences

-Mayo Clinic's PGY-1 Pharmacy Practice Residency at Mayo Eugenio Litta Children's Hospital provides opportunities for general training in pediatric areas of pharmacy practice.
-During each rotation, you will work closely with your preceptor, highly qualified pharmacists, physicians and other allied health care professionals.
+The PGY-1 Mayo Eugenio Litta Children's Hospital residency provides opportunities for general training in pediatric areas of pharmacy practice.
+During each learning experience, residents work closely with their preceptors, highly qualified pharmacists, physicians and other allied health care professionals.

-Training for this residency is primarily conducted at Mayo Eugenio Litta Children's Hospital, though you may have rotations at the Saint Marys Campus (1,265 beds) or Methodist Campus (794 beds), both part of Mayo Clinic Hospital — Rochester.
+Training for this residency is primarily conducted at Mayo Eugenio Litta Children's Hospital, though students may have learning experiences at the Saint Marys campus (1,265 beds) or Methodist campus (794 beds), both part of Mayo Clinic Hospital — Rochester.